syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 ## Request an EasyApp

-As a Platform user, you now have a few choices of Promises.
+As a platform user, you now have a few choices of Promises.
 Verify the available
 Promises:

 ```bash